kadaster-labs/sensrnet-helm-charts/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-### Code
-We use `helmlint` to lint the Helm Charts and `helm-docs` to generate the documentation.
-The files require a newline at the end of the file and no trailing whitespace.
-By installing `pre-commit` (you'll need the `pre-commit` and `helm-docs` binaries), you won't have to spend any time on the tooling and formatting the code manually at all.
-If you don't, CI will let it slide for now, but will catch it for you in the future - but that seems like a waste of your time!

 ## Maintainers <a name="maintainers"></a>

 Should you have any questions or concerns, please reach out to one of the project's [Maintainers](./MAINTAINERS.md).